The Donald Trump Interviews...

 Exclusive Interview by Karen Beishuizen

-Laurie is 64 and lives in California.
-She is a medical coder.
+Mark is 66 and lives in New York.
+He is a writer and author of several novels.

 KB: Why do you dislike or even hate Trump?